JamesArk/elastic-fleet-api-only/guide.md

 Once the installation is complete, you should see a new Elastic Agent appear in the [fleet page](https://localhost:5601/app/fleet) and system metrics about the host machine in this [dashboard](https://localhost:5601/app/dashboards#/view/system-Metrics-system-overview).

 # Summary
 Elastic's documentation is an extremely useful resource and should always be used when developing with Elastic's products.
-Setting up a Fleet Server and Fleet managed elastic agents is quite simple with the Kibana UI and without the Kibana UI, we can use the REST API that is just as easy if not easier.
+Setting up a Fleet Server and Fleet managed Elastic Agents is quite simple with and without the Kibana UI, we can use the REST API that is just as easy if not easier.
 The lack of a straightforward guide using only the Fleet REST API was the problem and I hope this guide has helped to minimize the problem.
 There are developers who can't or don't desire to always rely on Kibana to set up any Fleet Server or Fleet managed Elastic Agents.
 Fleet's REST API is well documented and I highly urge you to explore it to figure out your exact needs when it comes to your Fleet Server and Fleet managed Elastic Agents.